paguerre3/kubeops/README.md

 > The advantage of using a Cloud Provider is that the user doesn't need to create a "custom" Load Balancer so the setup is simplified.
 Doing a "bare metal" deployment requires some kind of "entry point" configuration that, as mentioned, can be placed "outside" or "inside" the cluster, e.g. a Proxy Server entry-point outside k8s cluster or a Node IP entry-point
 <img src="https://github.com/paguerre3/kubeops/blob/main/support/24-ingress-controller-bare-metal-proxy.PNG" width="48%" height="30%">

-- 1=install IngressController in Minikube so Ingress can work, i.e. it automatically starts the Nginx implementation of IngressController<pre><code>minikube addons enable ingress
+- 1.A=install IngressController in Minikube so Ingress can work, i.e. it automatically starts the Nginx implementation of IngressController<pre><code>minikube addons enable ingress
 \* After the addon is enabled, please run "minikube tunnel" and your ingress resources would be available at "127.0.0.1"
 \* Verifying ingress addon...
 \* The 'ingress' addon is enabled</code></pre>
-- 1.B="at the end" enable tunneling if needed for testing purposes<code>minikube tunnel</code>
+- 1.B="at the end of all steps" enable tunneling if needed for testing purposes<code>minikube tunnel</code>
 - 1.C=check Nginx IngressController is running under "kube-system" NS<pre><code>kubectl get pod -n kube-system NAME                                        READY   STATUS      RESTARTS   AGE coredns-74ff55c5b-67w9j                     1/1     Running     6          3d4h